 First and foremost – decide whether you should implement a hard copy, email version, or both.
 You can use the same content across both of these platforms.
 Have in-house copies for customers to snag when leaving your service window.
 Ask loyal customers if they would prefer to receive an exclusive e-newsletter with special coupons or perks.

-Here are ten tips to creating an effective newsletter for your food truck customers:
+10 tips to creating an effective food truck newsletter:

 In order to be perceived as credible, you must communicate regularly and consistently.
 A monthly or bi-monthly newsletter is appropriate for most mobile food operations.
 You can adjust the quantity based on the amount of content you can generate without adding an extra element of work or stress to yourself.
 However, once you decide, do your best to keep true to your pattern of posting.
 Consumers prefer to know what to expect, so try your best to cater to their expectations.

 Add photographs of events, customers, chefs, or specials of the month.
 Also consider implementing snapshots of your Facebook or Twitter feeds highlighting customers’ positive feedback or a positive rave about a particular dish on the menu.

 Be sure the layout is aesthetically pleasing as well.
 For branding purposes, utilize the food truck’s colors and logo.
 Find the perfect balance between content and photos.
 Content heavy pieces are less likely to be read than those that have a combination of both photos and writing.

 In addition to the layout being visually pleasing, break up text-heavy sections by utilizing bullet points of subheadings.
 The content should be readable, using average language and avoiding jargon.

 If your readers are overwhelmed, they will bypass these sections, regardless of how rich or engaging the content may be.